bulletmark/pacpush/README.md

 remote hosts.
 It only needs to be configured on the local host.
 Currently Ensure that `clonedir` is set to point to the directory your AUR helper is using.
 E.g. the default is `~/.cache/pacaur` for _pacaur_ but this will have to be changed if you are not using _pacaur_.
-Remember to change this location if you change your AUR helper.
+You must change this location if you change AUR helpers.
+See the examples for other helpers in the default configuration file.

 ### SSH KEY CONFIGURATION